 If you can’t go all the way to Isla Holbox, then Cozumel is as close to a Caribbean paradise as it gets around here.
 I mean, look at that turquoise water!

 Fancy a change of scenery from Tulum?
-From clean, sandy beaches lined with palm trees, to coral reefs below the waves, Playa del Carmen has it all, making the city the perfect destination for a day relaxing on the beach, without leaving the scenic Quintana Roo landscapes.
+From clean, sandy beaches lined with palm trees, to coral reefs below the waves, Playa del Carmen has it all.

-How to get to Playa del Carmen from Tulum: Taking a colectivo (shared shuttle bus) is your best option.
+How to get to Playa del Carmen from Tulum

-Just stand on the side of the 307 highway going north and signal the driver when you see a shuttle bus approaching.
-Just tell the destination to the driver (in this case Playa del Carmen), and you’ll pay once you get there.
+Tell the driver your destination (in this case Playa del Carmen), and you’ll pay once you get there.
 A colectivo trip from Tulum to Playa del Carmen shouldn’t cost you more than 50 -70 MXN.

-➤ Save yourself any stress and book in advance a minivan ride for less than $4. ➥ BOOK IT HERE
+Save yourself any stress and book in advance a minivan ride for less than $4.
+BOOK IT HERE

 Swim at the Laguna Kaan Lum